-Intercept Related Information (Events) are necessary at the Mobile Station Attach, Mobile Station Detach, PDP Context Activation, Start of intercept with PDP context active, PDP Context Deactivation, RA update, Serving Systemand SMS events.
+Intercept Related Information (Events) are necessary at the Mobile Station Attach, Mobile Station Detach, PDP Context Activation, Start of intercept with PDP context active, PDP Context Deactivation, RA update, Serving System, Packet Header Information Reporting, and SMS events.

-Serving System event reporting is a national option.Figure 21 shows the transfer of intercept related information to the DF2.
+Serving System event reporting is a national option.

+Packet Header Information Reporting is a national option.

+Figure 21 shows the transfer of intercept related information to the DF2.
 If an event for / from a mobile subscriber occurs, the 3G GSN or the Home Location Register (HLR) sends the relevant data to the DF2.
+For Packet Header Information Reporting, a 3G GSN either isolates the relevant data and sends it to the DF2 or sends the packet stream to another entity in the network (e.g., DF3) for isolation which then provides the relevant data to the DF2.

 See clause 7A for multi-media Intercept Related Information produced at the CSCF.